How we protect children and young people

 - We may also be involved in supporting a criminal prosecution.

-- We may have to consider Care Proceedings.
+- We may have to consider obtaining parental responsibility for the child from the Courts.
 This enables us to make arrangements for the day to day care for your child, possibly away from the family home or with other family members.

-- Where harm has occurred to one child in a family, action to protect other young family members will also be considered.
+- Where harm has occurred to one child in a family, action to protect children within the family will also be considered.

-The actions and decisions taken will depend on our assessment of the situation and the commitment of the parents/carers to promote the welfare of the child.
+The actions and decisions taken will depend on our assessment of the situation and the commitment and capacity of the parents/carers to promote the welfare and meet the needs of the child.
 You will receive a copy of our assessment.

 We can consider a wide range of responses to protect children.
 Our priority is to offer support and help to keep a family together.
 However, this may not always be possible.